-Long-sightedness is when the length of the eyeball from front to back is shorter than usual.
-This interferes with the way light is reflected from the back of the eye, distorting the image transferred to the brain.
+Long-sightedness happens when the eyeball is shorter than usual from front to back.
+This interferes with the way light is focused on the back of the eye and distorts the image that goes from the eye to the brain.

-You should see your doctor if your child has any of the symptoms described above.
+You should see your GP or an optometrist if your child has any of the symptoms described above.

-Your doctor will arrange to refer your child to an eye specialist for tests.
-Your child might need glasses or contact lenses for close-up work such as reading and using the computer.
+Your doctor will send your child to an eye specialist or optometrist for tests.
+Your child might need glasses or contact lenses for close work such as reading and using the computer.